pombredanne/centidb/docs/notes.rst

    the highest and lowest member keys in their key, since member record keys can be perfectly reconstructed.
 Lookup would expand varint offset array then bisect+decode until desired member is found.
-2. Value compressed covered indices
-3. `Query` object to simplify index intersections.
-4. Configurable key scheme
-5. Make key/value scheme prefix optional
+2. Covered indices: store/compress large values within index records.
-6. Make indices work as :py:class:`Collection` observers, instead of hard-wired
+3. Make indices work as :py:class:`Collection` observers, instead of hard-wired
-7. Convert :py:class:`Index` to reuse :py:class:`Collection`
+4. Convert :py:class:`Index` to reuse :py:class:`Collection`
-8. User-defined key blob types.
+5. User-defined key blob types.
 Allocate a small range from the key encoding to logic that looks up a name for the byte from metadata, then looks up that name in a list of factories registered with the store.
+6. C++ library

 Probably not: